Major Victory for Mesothelioma Victims

 This cemented the decision that found the pumps Warren sold to the US Navy were a complete package including the asbestos components and shut down the “bare metal” argument that persuaded the lower court.
 With the final McKenzie ruling, the law of Oregon has changed and represents a major victory for families of asbestos victims.

 Although this was a Navy case, it applies to any case that includes exposure to replacement asbestos parts or components such as cases against auto manufacturers with friction asbestos components and other similar cases.
-This decision allows Bergman Draper Ladenburg and other advocates representing asbestos exposure victims to hold those companies responsible that knowingly exposing workers to asbestos.
+This decision allows advocates representing asbestos exposure victims to hold those companies responsible that knowingly exposing workers to asbestos.

-Bergman Draper Ladenburg attorney Anna Knudson was instrumental in achieving this result through her briefing assistance along with appellate counsel Jim Coon in Portland.
-To find out more about pursuing a compensation case for mesothelioma from asbestos exposure, contact Bergman Draper Ladenburg for a free case evaluation today.
+Bergman Draper Oslund attorney Anna Knudson was instrumental in achieving this result through her briefing assistance along with appellate counsel Jim Coon in Portland.
+To find out more about pursuing a compensation case for mesothelioma from asbestos exposure, contact Bergman for a free case evaluation today.